-The benefits each household receives are used to purchase redeemed for food in participating retail stores.
+The benefits each household receives are used to purchase food at authorized retail stores.
 States issue benefits in the form of debit cards, which recipients can use to purchase food.
 This is known as electronic benefits transfer (EBT).
 Welfare reform legislation required all States to use EBT by 2002, and all States have achieved full compliance.